GospelSounders/adventhymnals/content/03.church-hymnal/07.501-600/07.561-570/10.O-Tender-and-Sweet-Was-the-Father's-Voice/docs.md

 "Thou needest not trust in thyself at all;
 Step over the line.
 I'm here."

-Refrain:
-"Over the line," hear the sweet refrain;
-Angels are chanting the heavenly strain;
-"Over the line"'Why should I remain
-With a step between me and Jesus?

 3.
 "But my flesh is so feeble," with tears I said,
 "And the pathway I cannot see;
 I fear if I try I may sadly fail,
 And thus dishonor Thee."

-Refrain:
-"Over the line," hear the sweet refrain;
-Angels are chanting the heavenly strain;
-"Over the line"'Why should I remain
-With a step between me and Jesus?

 4.
 The world is so cold I cannot go back,